 SITE NAME: Church of St Mary, Kirkings Lane, Over Silton, Hambleton

-DESIGNATION: Listed Place of Worship grade II
+designation: Listed Place of Worship grade II

-CONDITION: Poor
+COND ITI ON: Fair

-PRIORITY CATEGORY: F(D)
+PRIORITY CATEGORY: F (F)

 OWNER TYPE: Religious organisation

-LIST ENTRY NUMBER: 1150956
+I IST ENITRY NII IMBER: 1150954

 A remote medieval church, in the middle of a field.
 The roof of the Norman nave is hidden behind a parapet, but the roof of the medieval chancel is covered with coarse stone slates.
 This roof and that of the adjoining vestry are in poor repair.
-In fulfilment of its responsibilities for Chancel Liability for this particular building the Church Commissioners are supporting the re-covering of the chancel roof.
-A Heritage Lottery Fund Grant for Places of Worship is supporting the cost of the remaining repairs.
-Work started in 2018.
+In fulfilment of its responsibilities for Chancel Liability, the Church Commissioners are supporting the re-covering of the chancel roof.
+A National Lottery Heritage Fund Grant for Places of Worship is supporting the cost of the remaining repairs.
+Work started in May 2019 and is programmed to be complete in the middle of October 2019.